In this article:

 - Work-related expense test: You must have paid for care specifically so you could work or actively look for work.
 For example, paying for after-school care or day camp in the summer might qualify as a work-related expense, but paying for private kindergarten or overnight camp would not.

 - Restrictions on care provider: The IRS reimburses care provided in or outside your home, but there are restrictions on who can provide the care.
-Only payments to providers who aren't your dependent, spouse or the child's parent count.
+The only payments that count are those made to providers who aren't your dependent, spouse or the child's parent.
 That means you can't pay your 16-year-old to babysit and then claim the expense.

 - Joint return test: How you file your taxes determines your eligibility.
 If you're married you must file jointly to qualify, although there are exceptions for spouses who are legally separated.